 All paragraph numbers in this section refer to our guidance Confidentiality: good practice in handling patient information.
 You can find all of our guidance online.

-See our guidance Consent: patients and doctors making decisions together, which states that you must give patients the information they want or need about the extent to which students may be involved in their care, and of their right to refuse to take part in teaching.
+See our guidance Decision making and consent paragraph 13 which states that you must give patients the information they want or need about their right to refuse to take part in teaching.

 You can get advice from Public Health England, Public Health Wales, Communicable Disease Surveillance Centre in Northern Ireland and Health Protection Scotland.